Devlogerio/CyberBugWars/README.md

 ## How to run:
 1) Install nodejs
 2) Install libraries (express, socket.io, victorjs)
+3) Type (npm install) in the terminal
-3) Run the server using (node server/app.js) in the terminal
+4) Run the server using (node server/app.js) in the terminal
-4) Open the page on localhost://port (the port is 2000)
+5) Open the page on localhost://port (the port is 2000)

 ## Credits:
 Music: https://freesound.org/people/dAmbient/